PolusAI/image-tools/polus-feature-extraction-plugin/README.md

 ## Inputs:
 ### Label image collection:
 The input should be a labeled image in OME tiled tiff format.
 Extracting shape-based features, feret diameter, neighbors, hexagonality and polygonality scores requires only labeled image.
-This is a required parameter for the plugin.
+This is an optional parameter.
+The input for this parameter is required only when shape-based features needs to be extracted.

 ### Intensity image collection:
-Extracting intensity-based features requires intensity image and labeled image in OME tiled tiff (.ome.tif)  format.
-Intensity image with same size as labeled image should be used as input.
+Extracting intensity-based features requires intensity image in OME tiled tiff (.ome.tif) format.
 This is an optional parameter.
 The input for this parameter is required only when intensity-based features needs to be extracted.

 ### File pattern:
 Enter file pattern to match the intensity and labeled/segmented images to extract features (https://pypi.org/project/filepattern/)